 Graeme Bilbe, PhD

 Prior to joining DNDi in June 2012, Dr. Bilbe was Global Head of Neuroscience Discovery at Novartis tasked with discovery and early development of novel treatments for brain diseases.
-He served in several management positions at Novartis including the Novartis Institutes for Biomedical Research Leadership Team, Head of Research for the Neuroscience Franchise, which brought two innovative drugs, Exelon patch for Alzheimer’s disease and Gilenya for multiple sclerosis, to the fruition.
+He served in several management positions at Novartis and brought two innovative drugs, Exelon patch for Alzheimer’s disease and Gilenya for multiple sclerosis, to patients.

-Dr. Bilbe led the scientists who discovered and developed AFQ056, a metabotropic glutamate receptor 5 antagonist, which demonstrated early clinical efficacy in L-DOPA-induced dyskinesias in Parkinson’s disease and also improved symptoms in fragile X syndrome patients.
+Dr. Bilbe led the scientists who discovered and developed AFQ056, a metabotropic glutamate receptor 5 (mGluR5) antagonist, which demonstrated early clinical efficacy in Parkinson’s disease and also improved symptoms in fragile X syndrome patients.

 Dr Bilbe has the overall responsibility of building DNDi’s project portfolio and advancing the discovery and development of new treatments for neglected diseases.